Basic Concepts and Fundamentals of ACLs

 ACL example network

-In this network, three segments are connected through the router.
-Without any ACL, all segments can access each other.
-Now, the administrator wants to prevent the Staff segment from accessing the Server segment.
-For this, he created an ACL and applied it to the F0/1 interface.
+This network consists of three segments connected by a router.
+Without an ACL, all segments can access each other.
+Suppose you want to prevent the Staff segment from accessing the Server segment.
+For this, you created an ACL and applied it to the F0/1 interface.
 The following image shows this implementation.

 Will this ACL work?